What are Short-Term Rentals?

 NOTE: This insurance must include a rider that expressly covers short-term rentals or a commercial insurance policy at the permitted address with a minimum liability coverage of one million (1,000,000) dollars and lists the City of Tuscaloosa as an “additional interested party”.
 (See Sec.
 7-203 for full requirements)

-The final process to be completed is obtaining an appropriate business license.
+The final process to be completed is obtaining an appropriate business license, which includes completing any applicable Code Compliance procedures.
 Information regarding what all is required to obtain, general practices, and subsequent fees related to business licenses can be found at: